Genesis RAW Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 In addition, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Genesis RAW Dog Food
+Genesis RAW Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 48% and a mean fat level of 38%.
 Together, these figures suggest a carbohydrate content of 6% for the overall product line.